Jaquar: Essco

 Essco by the Jaquar Group offers taps, sanitaryware, and accessories, has a retail footprint of over 4000 in the country and an annual turnover of over Rs 300 crores.

 For over six decades Essco the bathroom brand has been in the bath industry in India.
 Essco, the brand is built on the pillars of quality and affordability in designing and delivering products that are functional, and aesthetics at an easy–to-own price.
 Essco has expanded its footprint in tier-II, III & IV cities across India, Essco has a total retail presence across 4000+ stores and the Jaquar Group aims to increase the retail strength to 5000+ outlets by the year 2022.

 Essco unveiled digital campaign Hashtag EsscoNaBhoolPaoge highlighting the values of quality and trusted service.

 Jaquar lighting

 The group is investing Rs 150 crore in a new lighting manufacturing facility where many lighting components would be produced in-house.
 Jaquar's capacity to make LED drivers is about 1.2 million a month.
 It currently produces around 750,000.
 The company first invested in lighting 15 years back when it identified a vacuum in good quality lighting.
 Since then, it has focussed on designer lighting such as chandeliers.
 The company also manufactures bulbs and tube lights - it has automated bulbs assembly at its factory in Manesar.
 Jaquar Group announced the Indian film actress Deepika Padukone as the brand ambassador of their lighting segment.

+Smart home and connected products

+Jaquar has expanded into connected lighting and bathroom technologies, offering smart home enabled products including digital shower systems, app-controlled water heaters, touchless faucets, sensor-operated sanitary fittings, intelligent thermostatic mixers, and high-efficiency intelligent toilets.
+These products are designed to integrate convenience, water conservation and energy management through digital interfaces and home automation platforms.

+Quality

+The company has deliberately moved away from price-led competition and invested heavily in design, technology, R&D, and state-of-the-art manufacturing processes.